What can you do to ensure you receive the correct time?

 The MSF radio signal is a dedicated time broadcast that provides an accurate and reliable source of UK civil time, based on the NPL time scale UTC (NPL).
 It is available 24 hours a day across the whole of the UK and beyond.

 - Consult the manual for the clock before turning it on.
-There may be a set procedure which if not followed, will result in the clock showing the incorrect time.
+There may be a set procedure which if not followed, will result in the radio controlled clock not working

 - Check that the power supply is in full working order.
 Change the current battery for a fresh one and reset your clock.
-It can take quite a few minutes for the clock to pick up the MSF signal, so be patient.
+It can take quite a few minutes for the clock to pick up the MSF radio signal, so be patient

 Information on the MSF time signal

 The signal operates on a frequency of 60 kHz and carries a time and date code that can be received and decoded by a wide range of readily available radio-controlled clocks.

 The MSF radio signal is transmitted from Anthorn Radio Station in Cumbria by Babcock (formerly VT Communications), under contract to NPL.